google/graphicsfuzz/docs/summer-of-code-ideas/summer-of-code-reports/gsoc-2019-abelbriggs.md

 submitting PRs to GraphicsFuzz - the code reviews and mentoring that I was given during the program were instrumental in making me a better and more confident engineer.

+Thanks to Ally, Hugues and Paul for their continued mentorship and support over the 2019 summer.

 With that said...

 ## Deliverables